fbpx

 • Statewide publicity and promotion

-The six sites selected to host the exhibit agree to:
+The eleven sites selected to host the exhibit agreed to:

 • Assign a project director for the exhibit who will attend two statewide planning meetings and coordinate the project from beginning to end